sudanchapagain/markdown-to-html/README.md

 ### TODO

-- handle actual formatting in code block. using `.trim()` strips indent.
 - heading levels can be unlimited. must stop at 6
 - run bold and italic inside headings content.
 - blockquote only supports singleline